The Reading Paradox

 - Space out your exposure.
 Returning to key ideas days later triggers recall and strengthens memory traces.

 - Encounter ideas in multiple formats.
-Reading a concept, then hearing it discussed, then writing about it — each pass encodes the idea differently in your brain.
+Reading a concept, then hearing it discussed, then writing about it: each pass encodes the idea differently in your brain.

 That last point is where listening to a conversation about a book becomes genuinely useful.
-It's not a replacement for reading — it's a different angle on the same material, which is exactly what your memory needs.
+It's not a replacement for reading.
+It's a different angle on the same material, which is exactly what your memory needs.

 The Before-and-After Technique